Terms of Service

 team@fairmark.us

-Transparency note: Fairmark is a property-tax grievance consulting service, not a law firm.
+Transparency note: Fairmark is a non-attorney property-tax appeal representation service for Gwinnett County, Georgia, not a law firm.
+Service in New York is paused for 2026, and our former Maryland and Oklahoma flat-fee service has been retired.
 These Terms were prepared in good faith using plain-English drafting conventions.
 They are not a substitute for review by a licensed attorney.
 Where anything in these Terms conflicts with a non-waivable consumer-protection right under your state's law, your state's law controls.